Afyaflow/Afyaflow-Login/authServiceApiDocumentation.md

 ## 🔄 Authentication Mutations

+### Traditional Authentication (Providers & Operations Only)

 ### register

-Registers a new user and sends email verification OTP.
+Registers a new provider or operations user and sends email verification OTP.

+**Note**: Patients cannot use this mutation - they must use passwordless authentication.

 **Arguments:**
 - `email: String!` - User's email address